phtea/GTY/README.md

 python main.py
 ```

-The bot will start polling for updates.
-You can interact with it on Telegram by sending commands.

-## Usage

-- Start a conversation with the bot by typing `/start`.
-- The bot will ask for your Yandex login to fetch your tasks.
-- Use the `/tasks` command to display your tasks from Yandex.Tracker.

-## Refreshing Yandex OAuth Token

-If your Yandex OAuth token expires, the bot will attempt to refresh it automatically using the refresh token.
-Make sure your `.env` file is correctly configured with all required Yandex OAuth credentials.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---

-This is a basic setup for the SuccessYaTrackerTGBot.
-Adjust the `.env` file settings and Python dependencies as needed for your specific environment.
+This is a basic setup for the GTY.
+Adjust the `config.ini` file settings and Python dependencies as needed for your specific environment.